 Dennis Allen doesn’t live in a black hole of denial and oblivion.

 He lives in the San Francisco Bay Area.
-He is well aware of the happenings across the bay in the final couple months of the 2012 NFL season.
+He was well aware of the happenings across the bay in the final months of the 2012 NFL season.

 Kaepernick, an electrifying player in the mold of today's athletic quarterback, was a second-round pick in the 2011 draft.

 Because of the 49ers’ success with Kaepernick in the starting lineup after starter Alex Smith suffered a concussion, many Oakland fans are asking the same question: Why don't the Raiders give their own young, athletic quarterback -- Terrelle Pryor -- a chance?